Elizabeth Price (artist): The Woolworths Choir of 1979 (2012)

-The compelling and actually disturbing The Woolworths Choir of 1979, …is a 20-minute film whose three segments are linked by recurring images of hand gestures and the tight percussive sound of sharp finger-clicking.
+The Woolworths Choir of 1979 is a 20-minute film whose three segments are linked by recurring images of hand gestures and the tight percussive sound of sharp finger-clicking.
 The hands of trapped victims of a 1979 fire in a Woolworths store in Manchester, helplessly flapping from a window filled with billowing smoke, are juxtaposed with the expressive hand gesturing of singers.
-Images and sounds echo and complement each other until we reach a pounding and hypnotic crescendo of hands, rhythmic clicking, singing and text.

-A work of experimental historiography that, to my mind, not only represents the most precisely calibrated challenge we have seen this century to timebased storytelling and meaning-making, but is effectively a manifesto against orthodox delivery systems of information and knowledge.
+This work of experimental historiography represents the calibrated challenges of this century.
+Moreover, it is a manifesto against orthodox delivery systems of information and knowledge.

 The Woolworths Choir of 1979 has been exhibited at The Whitworth, Manchester, UK and Centro De Arte Dos De Mayo, Madrid, Spain in 2019 - at Tate Britain, London, UK in 2018 - at Vancouver Art Gallery, British Columbia, Canada in 2016 - at The Model, Sligo, Ireland, Neuer Berliner Kunstverein, Berlin, Germany and Doris McCarthy Gallery, Toronto, Canada in 2015 - at The Julia Stoschek Foundation, Dusseldorf, Germany, Franz Hals Museum, Haarlem, The Netherlands and the Station Gallery, Tokyo in 2014 - at Musee D’art Contemporain, Montreal, Canada in 2013 - at Baltic Centre for Contemporary Art, Gateshead, UK, Bielefelder Kunstverein, Berlin, Germany, MOT International, London, UK and Tate Britain, London.

 A previous version of the work CHOIR was exhibited at Chisenhale Gallery, London, UK, New Museum, New York, USA and Collective Gallery Edinburgh.